Would An RVer Be Able To Find Enough Information If Social Media Disappeared?

 While print is not as strong as in years past, there is still room in the RVer’s repertoire for a book.
 Books favored by RVers such as Living the RV Life or RV Hacks 400+ Ways to Make Life on the Road Easier, Safer, and More Fun! are a great source of knowledge for any RVer.

 Is all of social media bad?
 No, of course not.
 Like anything, it should be filtered and monitored carefully.
 It should not, however, be your first recourse.
-Why ask a handful of jaded RVers what their favorite campground is on Facebook, when you could read thousands of thoughtful reviews about those campgrounds on Campground Reviews?
-Similarly, why ask a bunch of folks you don’t know how to find a safe RV route, versus using an affordable trip planning tool like RV Trip Wizard?
+Why ask a handful of jaded RVers what their favorite campground is on Facebook, when you could read thousands of thoughtful reviews about those campgrounds on RV LIFE Campgrounds?
+Similarly, why ask a bunch of folks you don’t know how to find a safe RV route, versus using an affordable trip planning tool like RV LIFE Trip Wizard?

 As long as you apply a liberal dose of wariness and common sense, social media is a fine 3rd or 4th option to supplement your RVer knowledge.